-There are many impairments that seniors face over time that can make driving dangerous for both seniors and the other people on the road and on the street.
-Arthritis can limit the full range of motion needed to drive, while lack of physical activity may delay responses.
+- Arthritis can limit the full range of motion needed to drive, while lack of physical activity may delay responses.

-Hearing loss plays a large role, as one-third of seniors have hearing loss.
+- Hearing loss also plays a large role, as one-third of seniors have hearing loss.
 This can affect the ability to hear horns, screeching tires, sirens, and other sounds that alert someone to potential danger.

-Sometimes the side effects caused by medication can also impair driving, ranging from drowsiness to blurred vision.
+- Side effects caused by medication can also impair driving, ranging from drowsiness to blurred vision.
 Some medications can even zap the focus of your loved one and leave them distracted on the road.